alinvlad05/Functional-Interfaces-for-Primitives-By-Alin/README.md

         //The API designers stuck to the most common operations.
         //For primitives, the functions with two different type parameters just aren't used often.

-        //In addition to Table 4.1 equivalents, some interfaces are specific to primitives.
-Table 4.10 lists these.
+        //In addition to equivalents, some interfaces are specific to primitives.
         //Primitive-specific functional interfaces

         //To"Primitive"Function<Type>